- Chester County Intermediate Unit

 Emergency Operations Plan

-CCIU is committed to creating a safe, supportive, and welcoming learning environment for all students.
+CCIU is committed to creating a safe, supportive and welcoming learning environment for all students.
 This emphasis has resulted in a comprehensive Emergency Operations Plan that addresses the safety and security of students.

 CCIU is dedicated to continuous improvement when it comes to approaching the safety and security of our community.
 That means that our procedures and safeguards are constantly subject to updates and expansions in accordance with best practices.